Excel is a spreadsheet

 ‘Open Long

-Call OpenLong ‘execute a subroutine to Open a Long position (Buying)
+OpenLong ‘execute a subroutine to Open a Long position (Buying)

 Cells(Candle, "N").Value = "Buy/Open @ “ & BuyPrice